oxarbitrage/my-first-zcash-chapter-7/transparent-addresses.md

 ## 7.1.3 Understanding transparent addresses

-In Zcash transparent mode, a **public key hash** is created by applying two hash functions to the public key, just as in Bitcoin:
+In Zcash transparent world, a **public key hash** is created by applying two hash functions to the public key, just as in Bitcoin:

 $public\\_key\\_hash = RIPEMD160(SHA256(public\\_key))$